snesrev/zelda3/README.md

 # You can test the build directly onto the switch ( Optional )
 nxlink -s zelda3.nro
 ```

+## More Compilation Help

+Look at the wiki at https://github.com/snesrev/zelda3/wiki for more help.

 In case you're planning to move the executable to a different location, please include the file `tables/zelda3_assets.dat`.